Facts About Narcolepsy

 There is currently no cure for narcolepsy.
 Treatment for symptom management varies widely by person and it often takes a long time to find the right combination of treatments.

-• Antidepressant medication to decrease cataplexy
+Antidepressant medication can be used to decrease cataplexy.

-Awareness
+Narcolepsy Awareness

 Because of low awareness (even among physicians) and misperceptions, there is an average of 8 to 15 years between narcolepsy symptom onset and diagnosis.
-It’s estimated that the majority of people with narcolepsy are currently undiagnosed or misdiagnosed (common misdiagnoses include epilepsy, depression, and schizophrenia).
+It’s estimated that the majority of people with narcolepsy are currently undiagnosed or misdiagnosed.
+Common misdiagnoses include epilepsy, depression, and schizophrenia.

 Skip to content